Hi-Media/reST-test/doc/Chap4-3DSecureIntegration.rst

   The objective of 3-D Secure was to provide Issuers with the ability to actually authenticate cardholders during an online purchase, to reduce the likelihood of fraudulent usage of payment cards and to improve transaction performance to benefit merchants, consumers and acquirers.
   VISA’s branded 3-D Secure Program is commonly known as Verified By VISA (VbV).
-  Services based on the protocol have been also been adopted by MasterCard, under the name MasterCard SecureCode™ (MSC).
+  Services based on the protocol have been also been adopted by MasterCard, under the name MasterCard SecureCode**™** (MSC).

 ------------------
 Merchant Benefits